altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

+- Load up all pivs after deletion anyway.
-- Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags
+- Why new tag doesn't appear immediately on search? update list of tags after each tagging before updating lastNTags: without await, fire off call to getTags from queryPivs
 - Performance of query: avoid double round trip for first draw of uploadedView.

-- Disaable scrolling when zooming in Local & Uploaded (Tom)
-- Create settings view with Change Password and enable/disable geotagging (Tom)
-- Write a QA script (Tom)

-- Stop flickering when opening FAB or clicking on "done".
 - Handle >= 400 errors with snackbar on tagService and uploadService
 - Finish annotated source code.
+- Create settings view with Change Password and enable/disable geotagging: merge & dynamize
+- Stop flickering when opening FAB or clicking on "done".
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else
-- Home: Make uploaded grid only accessible through clicking on a tag in home or the query selector.
+- Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"

+- Disaable scrolling when zooming in Local & Uploaded (Tom)
+- Write a QA script (Tom)
+- Add cloud icon for pivs in cloud that are being uploaded (Tom)
+- When deleting a piv but repenting when the OS shows you the confirmation dialog, check if there is a way to get that info in Tagaway to decide whether to delete the piv or not from the list of local pivs (Tom)

 - Show pivs being uploaded in the queries, with a cloud icon
    - When querying, add logic after first 200 items return (with o:: result)
       - Get list